 Role of Sealing

-Provided that the varistor elements are not overstressed, long service life is usually achievable, at least from the technical perspective.
-However, it is the condition of the enclosure and seals that will likely become the determining factor.
-For all surge arrester designs (i.e. both porcelain and polymeric housed), once the sealing system has deteriorated it can no longer protect the active elements from the external climate.
+Provided that the varistor elements are not overstressed, from a technical perspective at least long service life is usually achievable.
+However, it is the condition of the enclosure and seals that will most likely become the determining factor.
+For all surge arrester designs (i.e. porcelain and polymeric), once the sealing system has deteriorated it can no longer protect the active elements from external climate.
 Moisture ingress can then weaken the dielectric strength of the insulation within the assembly.

-Reliability of seals depends on several factors, of which quality of manufacturing is high on the list.
+Reliability of seals is subject to many factors, particularly quality of manufacturing.
 Even if the materials used have a long functional life, their reliability is ultimately subject to the influence of production defects.
 Estimating a likely life span for any sealing system can prove difficult for other reasons as well.
-For example, operating environment can play a decisive role in whether or not the arrester will achieve its full expected service life.
-Polymeric-housed arresters have now been in service for more than 30 years and, even with these, moisture ingress and sealing problems are sometimes an issue.
-Keeping the active elements free from moisture is key to longevity.
+For example, operating environment will play a decisive role in whether or not the arrester will achieve its expected service life.
+Polymeric-housed arresters have now been in service for more than 35 years and, even with these, moisture ingress and sealing problems are sometimes an issue.
+Keeping the active elements free from moisture is the key to longevity.

-In the case of substation arresters, conversion to polymeric housings has been far slower since the safety risk to the public is not perceived to be so high.
-Moreover, since these arresters are generally equipped with venting ports for pressure relief, there is less chance of explosion.
-Still, this risk for a porcelain-housed arrester increases if it is the practice of a utility to either automatically or manually restore power at a substation without first verifying its condition.
+In the case of substation arresters, conversion to polymeric housings has been far slower since the safety risk to the public is not perceived to be as high.
+Moreover, since these arresters are generally equipped with venting ports for pressure relief, there is less risk of explosion.
+Still, this risk for a porcelain-housed arrester increases if it is the practice of a utility to either automatically or manually restore power at a substation without first examining its condition.
 Those utilities that follow this practice should ideally replace porcelain arresters with polymeric-housed units that have less explosive end-of-life events, even under severe conditions.
-To add to the risk, there are times when available system fault current may have been increased over time without consideration given to the capability of existing arresters.
-If these were installed e.g. 30 years ago, it is probable that they do not have the short circuit withstand needed.
-Indeed, risk of fragmenting porcelain should be seriously considered whenever deciding to replace an arrester.
+To add to the risk, there are times when available system fault current may have been increased over time with no consideration given to the capability of existing arresters.
+If they were installed e.g. 30 years ago, it is quite probable that they do not have the short circuit withstand needed.
+Indeed, the risk of fragmenting porcelain should be seriously considered whenever deciding when to replace an arrester.